The other day, I roamed the aisles of CVS and picked up the same toothpaste I've been buying for years.

 1. Convenience Goods

-Once consumers choose their convenience goods' brand-of-choice, they typically stick to it unless they see a reason to switch — such as an interesting advertisement that compels them to try it, or mere convenience at the checkout aisle.
+Once consumers choose their brand of choice, they typically stick to it unless they see a reason to switch, such as an interesting advertisement that compels them to try it or convenient placement at the checkout aisle.

 To market a convenience good, you want to consider that most people will impulse buy these products.
 Placing your products near the checkout line at a store could be a good idea for these products — which is why you'll often find candy and gum at the front of a store.

-Since most convenience goods are low-price, pricing and discounting isn't a major factor.
+Since most convenience products are priced low, cost and discounting isn't a major deciding factor when considering a purchase.
 I won't switch my toilet paper brand just to save a few cents.

 2. Shopping Goods

 Shopping goods are commodities consumers typically spend more time researching and comparing before purchase.